Ashik-Rahman100/Ashik-Rahman100/README.md

 ### :woman_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Bangladesh.

-- :telescope: I’m working as a front-end develper at GenRes-Agency for building web applications.
+- :telescope: I’m working as a Web Develper at GenRes-Agency for building Web Applications.
 - :seedling: Exploring Modern Tools and Technologies.

 - :zap: In my free time, Learn new Technologies and read tech articles.